 Diara Spain, PhD

-Dr. Spain joined the department as an Assistant Professor 2002 and in 2010 she became the Director of the Honors Program.
-She holds a Bachelor of Science degree in biology, with a minor in education from North Carolina Agricultural and Technical State University in Greensboro, North Carolina.
+Dr. Spain joined the department as an Assistant Professor 2002 and became an Associate Professor in 2008.
+During this time she served as the Vice Chair for three years.
+Currently, starting her fourth year as the Director of the Honors Program.
+Dr. Spain holds a Bachelor of Science degree in biology, with a minor in education from North Carolina Agricultural and Technical State University in Greensboro, North Carolina.
 Her Ph.D. is in biology, with an emphasis in marine invertebrates, from the University of North Carolina at Chapel Hill.
-Dr. Spain’s biological science research focuses on functional morphology and locomotion in echinoderms and other major research interests are skeletal support systems, locomotion in soft-bodied animals.
-Additionally, she has an ongoing project investigating written and oral communication skills in undergraduate science classes.
-Dr. Spain has taught Organismal Biology, BIO Research Methodology, Invertebrate Biology, Animal Physiology, Histology, Human Anatomy, and Human Physiology.
+Dr. Spain’s biological science research focuses on functional morphology and locomotion in echinoderms and the mechanical properties of crustacean exoskeleton.
+Additionally, she serves as the Coordinator for Freshman Research Rotations and has an ongoing project investigating written and oral communication skills in undergraduate science classes.
+Dr. Spain has taught Organismal Biology, Research Methodology, Neuroanatomy, Animal Physiology, Histology, Human Anatomy, and Human Physiology.